google/nginx-sxg-module/README.md

 The hostname of fallback url of generated SXG file.
 This directive is optional.
-The default value is use `Host` header field value.
+The default value is Host field parameter of HTTP request header.

 ### Config Example